 - Approval to continue (subject to any conditions or recommendations).

 - Approval to be withdrawn (candidates who have already embarked on the programme to remain eligible for a University award).

 When the report is agreed by the Review Panel it will be sent to the Principal/Director of the collaborative organisation, the Programme Director at the collaborative organisation and the relevant Head of School and University Coordinator for the programme.
 The University believes that it is important that the report is considered not only at the level of the delivery of the programme, but at the level of senior management and within the governance structure of the collaborative organisation.

-In the case of recommendation (ii) above, if the Programme Committee has difficulty in meeting the conditions or recommendations specified by the Panel, they are expected to report accordingly to the CPG, giving reasons, within four weeks of receiving the report.
-Otherwise the University Coordinator, on behalf of the Programme Team, will be required to provide a response to the recommendations made by the Review Panel within eight weeks of receipt of the report.
+In the case of recommendation (ii) above, if the Programme Committee has difficulty in meeting the conditions or recommendations specified by the Panel, they are expected to report accordingly to the CPG, giving reasons, within two weeks of receiving the report.
+Otherwise the University Coordinator, on behalf of the Programme Team, will be required to provide a response to the recommendations made by the Review Panel within four weeks of receipt of the report.

 The response will be considered by the Review Panel to ensure that all recommendations have been addressed.

 The proposed new MOA will be finalised and agreed with the partner institution in parallel.

 The final report and the Programme Team’s response and the new MOA will be considered by the CPG, who will forward the report and MOA, together with its own recommendations to the Education Committee for final approval, which, in turn, will report the outcome to Academic Council.